AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 #### Returns:

-* label: The actual label related to the previous feature vector.
+* label: The predicted label related to the previous feature vector.

 ### getClassesList()